Joe Delia

-Joseph Delia (born October 11, 1948) is an American singer, musician, multi-instrumentalist, composer, and arranger.
-He is the lead vocalist and keyboardist of the eponymous blues rock band Joe Delia & Thieves, after previously touring as a session and studio musician with Chuck Berry, Pat Benatar, and Stevie Wonder.
-He is also prolific composer of film and television scores, best known for his long-running collaborations with filmmaker Abel Ferrara on films like Ms. 45, King of New York, Bad Lieutenant, Body Snatchers and Zeros and Ones.
+Joseph Delia (born October 11, 1948) is an American singer, musician, composer, arranger, and producer.
+He is the lead vocalist and keyboardist of the eponymous blues rock band Joe Delia & Thieves, after previously touring as a session and studio musician with David Johansen, Chuck Berry, Pat Benatar, and Stevie Wonder.
+He is also composer of film and television scores, best known for his career-spanning collaboration with director Abel Ferrara.

 Biography

 The Bruthers

 Born in Brooklyn, Delia began his career as a teenager in the early sixties, playing piano and singing with his group The Bruthers, who signed to RCA Records and released the 1966 single "Bad Way to Go".
 Managed by promoter Sid Bernstein, The Bruthers went on to work as a backup band on tours with rock 'n' roll artists Stevie Wonder, The Crystals, Chuck Berry, Little Eva and the Isley Brothers.
 "Bad Way to Go" was included on the compilation album, Pebbles, Volume 8.
 Bad Way to Go, compiling The Bruthers' sole single and some unreleased studio recordings, was released Sundazed Music in 2003.